 Encouragement goes straight to the heart.
 In fact, the word itself comes from a combination of the prefix en which means “to put into” and the Latin root cor which means “heart”.
 Knowing what a big difference encouragement makes in your own life, what can you do to help others to take heart when the going gets tough and the way feels long?

-1. Learn individuals' "love languages," the special ways in which they feel most valued.
-In his book, The Five Love Languages, Gary Chapman explains that not everyone's emotional needs are met in the same way, and that it's important to learn to speak others' love languages.
+1. Learn people’s “love languages,” the special ways they communicate and understand love.
+In his book, The Five Love Languages, Gary Chapman explains that not everyone’s emotional needs are met in the same way, and that it’s important to learn to adapt ourselves to their needs.
 The five love languages are: words of affirmation, quality time, receiving gifts, acts of service, and physical touch.

-3. When you introduce someone, add a few words of praise for the person's abilities, accomplishments, about how they've helped you or about the nature of your relationship.
-It's encouraging to be praised in front of others.*
+3. When you introduce someone, add a few words of praise for their abilities and accomplishments.
+You could also share how they’ve helped you or what is the nature of your relationship.
+It’s encourages people to be praised in front of others.*

 4. Send flowers.
 A surprise delivery makes any occasion or accomplishment feel more momentous, and is a tangible sign that you are thinking of someone even when they’re not around.

 5. When someone is discouraged or hurting, offer specific, practical help.
 If you ask, “How can I help?” the person might be at a loss to answer.
 It’s better to ask, “Would it help if I...” or say, “I would like to...”